Morris Knolls High School: Athletics

 The football team has won state sectional championships in 1994 (North II, Group III), 1995 (North II, Group IV), 1996 (North II, Group III) and 2005 (North I, Group IV).
 The 1994 team finished the season with a 9-2 record after winning the North II Group III state sectional title with a 21-14 win against West Essex High School on a touchdown scored in the final minute of the championship game at Giants Stadium.
 The team won the North II Group III title in 1996 with a 36-20 win against Malcolm X Shabazz High School in the sectional championship game at Giants Stadium.
 The team went undefeated in 2005, winning every game including its defeat of Montclair High School in the North I, Group IV state sectional championship game.
 The team has been coached for over 40 years by Bill Regan Jr., who also works as a gym teacher.
 Morris Knolls has run the Houston split back Veer offense for Regan's entire tenure as a head coach.
 In October 2007 Regan joined his father, Bill Regan Sr., who was a coach at the nearby Delbarton School, as one of four coaches in Morris County history to attain 200 career wins.
 As a homecoming event, the Knolls football team plays against Morris Hills in an annual rivalry game at the beginning of every school year.
 The teams have played each other since 1972, with Morris Knolls winning 15 of the 25 games through the 2017 season.
 NJ.com listed the rivalry as 26th best in their 2007 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".

 In 1999, the football program suffered from a sophomore hazing scandal that was exposed in a several article series in the Daily Record and The Star-Ledger.

 The ice hockey team won the Public School championship in 2005 and won the Public A title in 2014, 2019 and 2020 (as co-op with Morris Hills).
 The team also reached the state semifinals in 1996 losing to Brick Township, and again in 2007, losing to rival Randolph.

-The wrestling team won the North I Group IV state championship in 2006.
+The boys' wrestling team won the North I Group IV state championship in 2006.

 Morris Knolls' boys' and girls' lacrosse teams were established in 2006.
 Both teams played as JV level teams in 2006, and varsity for 2007.
 In its first established varsity year, the boys team finished with an 8-9 record (including post season games).
 The boys team made it into the second round of the County Playoff Tournament before losing to local powerhouse, Delbarton School and the state tournament losing to Vernon Township High School in the first round.